Seamless generation of FTA Compliant e-invoices

 Updated On : Jan 2026 | 12 min read

-Excise tax has become an important component of the UAE’s modern tax system.
-Introduced to discourage the consumption of products that may negatively affect public health or the environment, the tax also contributes to long-term fiscal diversification.
+Excise tax has become an important element of the UAE's modern tax system.
+Introduced to discourage the consumption of products that negatively affect public health or the environment, it also contributes to long term fiscal diversification.
+Governed by Federal Decree Law Number 7 of 2017, the tax applies to a defined set of goods such as tobacco products, energy drinks, carbonated beverages, electronic smoking devices, and sweetened drinks.

 Businesses that import, manufacture, or stock these products must register with the Federal Tax Authority, calculate their excise liabilities correctly, and file the required returns on time.
+This guide explains how excise tax works in the UAE, including current rates, exemption rules, calculation methods, and compliance requirements.

 Understanding the Concept of Excise Tax in the UAE

-Unlike VAT, which is applied throughout the supply chain, excise tax is imposed a single time but at significantly higher rates that may reach fifty percent or one hundred percent depending on the product.
+Excise tax is a consumption tax that applies only once, usually at the point of import or the moment goods are produced for sale in the local market.
+Unlike VAT, which is charged at every stage of the supply chain, excise tax is imposed a single time but at significantly higher rates that range between fifty percent and one hundred percent.

 Goods That Fall Under Excise Tax in the UAE

-Key Compliance Requirements
+Key Compliance Requirements for Excise Tax

 Current Excise Tax Rates in the UAE